Bees, Wasps, Yellow Jackets

-Safeguard Pest Solutions knows how to deal with a bee and wasp problems.
-In fact, we specialize in bee and wasp hive removal.
-Give us a call – 231-903-0063 – and we’ll be happy to get rid of hives in and around your property.
+Safeguard Pest Solutions provides professional, effective pest control in Muskegon, MI.
+We specialize in bee, hornet, and wasp hive removal.
+Give us a call and we’ll be happy to get rid of hives in and around your property.